lastmjs/zwitterion/README.md

 # Zwitterion

 Zwitterion is a server for web applications that provides automatic transpilation, live-reload, and SPA (single-page application) support out of the box.
-It allows you to develop JavaScript, JSX, TypeScript, TSX, C, and C++ web platform applications without a complicated build step.
+It allows you to develop web platform applications using the latest versions of JavaScript or TypeScript without a complicated build step.
 Just include files directly in `<script>` tags, for example `<script src="hello-world.ts"></script>`, or as ES module imports, for example `import {hello} from './hello-world';`.
 All features that the TypeScript compiler provides are automatically available, including ES modules, async/await, and Object spread.
+Zwitterion even provides support for bare specifiers, for example `import {createStore} from 'redux';`.

+## Current Features

+* Automatic JavaScript transpilation (JS -> JS)
+* Automatic TypeScript transpilation (TS -> JS)
+* Automatic CommonJS transpilation (CommonJS -> ES Modules)
+* Bare specifiers (`import * as stuff from 'library';` instead of `import * as stuff from '../node_modules/library/index.js';`)

 ## Installation and Basic Use